-One-to-One Advising: I am available to meet student leaders assist with issues as they arise, to provide resources and guidance around how to manage difficult situations, and to make referrals as required
+One-to-One Advising: The LEAD Advisor is available to meet student leaders to assist with issues as they arise, provide resources and guidance around how to manage difficult situations, and to make referrals as required

-Training and Conferences: the Leadership Education Team provides various training opportunities including specialized workshops, one-on-one and group sessions, training days, and the annual Student Leaders Interacting and Collaborating (SLIC) conference.
-Each is designed to help student leaders gain the specialised skills and knowledge needed to train new executive members, undertake succession planning, engage in conflict resolution, and navigate the governance process and structure on campus.
+Training and Conferences: The Leadership Education Team provides various training opportunities including specialized workshops, one-on-one and group sessions, training days, and the annual Student Leaders Interacting and Collaborating (SLIC) conference.
+Each is designed to help student leaders gain the specialized skills and knowledge needed to train new executive members, undertake succession planning, engage in conflict resolution, and navigate the governance process and structure on campus.

-Resource Sharing: The LEAD office has a range of resources available including training manuals, textbooks on leadership and management, icebreakers and teambuilding activities.
+Resource Sharing: The Leadership Education Team has a range of resources available including training manuals, textbooks on leadership and management, icebreakers and team-building activities.
 Let us know what you're looking for and we'll see if we can help.